Australia’s National Antimicrobial Resistance Strategy – 2020 and Beyond (2020 AMR Strategy)

 AMR to some extent is a natural phenomenon.
 Each time antimicrobials (such as antibiotics) are used, the microorganisms either die or adapt by acquiring resistance.
 It is clear though that certain human actions accelerate this process of increasing resistance, and the single most powerful contributor to this is the global unrestrained use of antimicrobials.
 This includes underuse, overuse and misuse, and applies to the use of antimicrobials in human and animal health (food animals and domestic pets) and in agriculture.

-Further information on the development of antibiotic resistance is provided in the Occasional Paper Meeting the Threat of Antibiotic Resistance: Building a New Frontline Defence produced by the Office of the Chief Scientist.
+Further information on the development of antibiotic resistance is provided in the Occasional Paper Meeting the Threat of Antibiotic Resistance: Building a New Frontline Defence produced by Australia's Office of the Chief Scientist.

 What are the implications of AMR?

 AMR infections necessitate additional investigations, more complex and expensive treatments, longer hospital stays, and lead to greater mortality.
 Extended recovery time means that patients remain infectious for longer, increasing the risk of resistant infections spreading to others.
 Treating resistant infections is also very costly, as more expensive medicines need to be used.
 Longer hospital stays result in increased healthcare costs for patients and societies.

 In animals, AMR infections result in reduced animal health, welfare, biosecurity and production outcomes.
 AMR infections in animals can result in the transfer of resistant bacteria to people who come into contact with them.
 AMR infections in animals destined for human consumption also pose a risk of foodborne transmission.